donatj/hookah/README.md

 ### Note

 Don't forget your scripts need to be executable.
-This means having the executable bit set ala `chmod +x <script filename>`, and having a [shebang](https://en.m.wikipedia.org/wiki/Shebang_(Unix)) poiting to your desired interpreter, i.e. `#!/bin/bash`
+This means having the executable bit set ala `chmod +x <script filename>`, and having a [shebang](https://en.m.wikipedia.org/wiki/Shebang_(Unix)) pointing to your desired interpreter, i.e. `#!/bin/bash`

 ## Documentation